 Some patients/caregivers will want more information immediately, while others will do better with time and a return visit.
 Matching the communication style and decision-making pace to the individual patient's needs is critical.

 Biasing the conversation — It is not unusual to hear the phrase "goals of care discussion" used somewhat pejoratively, as if to imply, "This patient should be ‘Do not resuscitate’ (DNR)!"
 This may occur amidst long or repeated hospital stays, in critical care settings where life support is not expected to change the outcome, or otherwise in the context of a patient with progressive, incurable illness.
 This reference may signal unresolved conflict or disagreement between the clinical team and the patient and/or family members about the current treatment.
 In this context, the conflict usually involves differences in expectations about the likelihood of a positive outcome or differences in opinion about what counts as "positive" or situations where therapy is deemed potentially inappropriate or futile.
-(See "Palliative care: Medically futile and potentially inappropriate/inadvisable therapies", section on 'Defining futility'.)
+(See "Palliative care: Medically futile and potentially inappropriate therapies of questionable benefit", section on 'Definitions'.)

 When framed amidst such conflict, use of the phrase “discussing goals of care” might be interpreted as suggesting that the patient "doesn't get it," or that a family is "being difficult."
 We caution against this usage of the phrase "goals of care" and encourage clinicians to view a goals of care discussion as a critical component of all treatment decision-making amidst a serious illness, not just for cases where there is disagreement or conflict as to the appropriateness of the patient’s or family’s choices.

 ●An understanding of patients’ care goals in the context of a serious illness is an essential element of high quality care, permitting clinicians to align the care provided with what is most important to the patient.
 (See 'Defining and establishing goals of care' above.)